Jackvog11/secret-lana/README.md

   accum = accum + bch

 # I have added code that will add up all the numbers in the list nums.

+numbers = [10, 20, 30, 40, 50]
+numbers_multiplied= map((lambda value: value*value), numbers)

+#This code above will square the elements in the list called numbers.
+I hope this satisfies your assignment.